syedwaseemjan/Flample/README.md

 2. Frontend

 Restful API is used for CRUD operations.
 Frontend application is used for serving static files(CSS, JS, HTML) and is also responsible for routing as I have not used any frontend routing solution.
-All api endpoints are hidden behind authentication.
-Currently using cookies based session and authentication.
-So the API can be tested in browser easily for now.
-Can easily switch to Token based authentication (Will do it when have time).
+All API endpoints are hidden behind authentication.
+Currently using cookies based session and authentication and API can be tested in browser easily for now.
+We can easily switch to Token based authentication (Will do it when have time).

-No major Frontend Framework used due to shortage of time just basic jquery.
-Dashboard.js is reponsible for doing all ajax requests to API.
+No major frontend framework used due to shortage of time, just basic jquery.
+Dashboard.js is reponsible for doing all ajax requests to the backend API.

-Functional tests are added for testing all the endpoints.
+On the backend, functional tests are added for testing all the endpoints.
 I am using

 1. Pytest
 2. Factory boy